AdorableRedPanda/di-react-redux/README.md

 ### In practice

-In other frameworks such as Ninject for .NET or Angular (lets you get a feel for how DI works), a DI container is operates and replaces interfaces with class realizations during compile time.
+In other frameworks such as Ninject for .NET or Angular (strongly recommended if you want to feel how DI works), a DI container works and replaces interfaces with class realizations during compile time.
 How to make it in React way - without classical compilation?

 [React Context](https://react.dev/learn/passing-data-deeply-with-context) allows us to provide a value to a